sogno-platform/proloaf/docs/content/en/about/_index.md

 {{< /blocks/cover >}}

 {{% blocks/lead %}}
-ProLoaF is a load prediction project in the context of the H2020 EU CoordiNet Project.
-It utilizes machine learning and an Encoder-Decoder architecture to predict the target variable based on other forecast data and an arbitrarily long set of historical data.
+ProLoaF makes use of the big data paradigm that allows machine learning algorithms, trained with data from the power system field.
+The core comprises a recurrent neural network (encoder-decoder architecture) to predict the target variable.
+The targets can vary from timerseries of PV, Wind or other generators to most commonly the total energy consumption.
+Both, the relevant input data history and prediction horizon are arbitrarily long and customizable for any specific need.

 {{% /blocks/lead %}}